jclem/rest-model/README.md

 On endpoints that return single objects, the cache will only update the cached object.

+As long as what's rendered by your Ember app is the same array or object returned by a RestModel method (e.g. `::all`, `#find`), your view should render immediately, and then update once the background API request completes.

 _*This can currently break for paginated APIs, as it is impossible to determine whether a record has been removed or simply relocated to a different page or range._